 Once Child Protective Services has removed your child and is now in their possession, a court order will need to be obtained that allows them to maintain your child in their facilities or with a foster family.
 An initial hearing will need to be held within twenty-four business hours of being in Child Protective Services possession.
 The protection of your child's physical health and safety is of the utmost importance.

 At the time of this initial hearing, the court must order the return of your child to your home unless it becomes satisfied that there is sufficient evidence that shows that there is either:

 -a continuing danger to the physical health or safety of your child if the child were to be returned to live with you in your home

--that you, your spouse or significant other are using a controlled substance and that the use of this controlled substance presents an immediate danger to the physical health or safety of that child
+-that you, your spouse, or significant other are using a controlled substance and that the use of this controlled substance presents an immediate danger to the physical health or safety of that child

 The petition to take possession must contain an affidavit that states with sufficient specificity that there is a continuing danger to the physical health or safety of the child that is caused by an act or failure to act of the person entitled to possession of the child and that allowing the child to remain in the home would be contrary to the child's welfare.

-In the meantime, if you have any questions about the material that we covered today please do not hesitate to contact the Law Office of Bryan Fagan.
+In the meantime, if you have any questions about the material that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys work around the clock to help further the interests of our clients in courtrooms across southeast Texas.
-A consultation is free of charge and allows you an opportunity to speak with one of our attorneys about your particular circumstances and to receive direct feedback about them.
+A consultation is free of charge and allows you to speak with one of our attorneys about your particular circumstances and receive direct feedback about them.
 Thank you for your time and consideration.